dnitsch/configmanager/README.md

 #### string-input

-Replaces all the occurences of tokens inside strings and writes them back out to files.
+Replaces all the occurences of tokens inside strings and writes them back out to a file provided.

+This method can be used with entire application property files such as `application.yml` or `application.properties` for springboot apps or netcore app config in which ever format.

+The `fromstr` (alias for `string-input`) respects all indentations so can be used on contents of a file of any type